PRESS DIGEST- Wall Street Journal - Feb 21

-Feb 21 (Reuters) - The following were the top stories in The Wall Street Journal on Tuesday.
+Feb 21 (Reuters) - The following are the top stories in the Wall Street Journal.
 Reuters has not verified these stories and does not vouch for their accuracy.

 * President Obama's 2015 budget proposal will abandon overtures to Republicans and call for a large expansion in spending on education and job training, in a push certain to ratchet up tensions in the already-fractured capital ahead of November's elections.()

 * Citigroup Inc and Deutsche Bank AG are taking losses on a complex program to hedge price risks for Mexico's state oil monopoly. both suffered losses on the trade at one point in the past three months, with Deutsche Bank's totaling about $5 million, according to people familiar with contracts the banks struck late last year with Petróleos Mexicanos SA, or Pemex.()

 * A decision is expected soon on key claims in a lawsuit that could force the powerful National Collegiate Athletic Association to share billions of dollars in revenues with student-athletes whose images it uses in merchandise such as videogames, a federal judge said Thursday. ()

 * Energy Future Holdings Corp, previously called TXU Corp, is lining up loans to keep two subsidiaries operating during bankruptcy proceedings after months of talks have failed to produce an agreement with creditors on reworking its $40 billion-plus in debt, according to people familiar with the matter. ()